Transit programs

 As schools reopen with in-person learning, the UFT Teacher Center and the Positive Learning Collaborative are part of the plan to help students rebound.
 Techniques such as immersive lessons and sensory tools will keep students engaged as we navigate the hard days ahead.

 We are heading into another really tough school year.
-And once again, the mayor waited until the last minute to make major policy decisions regarding public schools.
+We thought in June that we would be in a better place by fall but now we are dealing with the surge of the delta variant.
+And once again, the mayor waited until the last minute to make major policy decisions on the vaccine mandate, remote instruction and safety protocols.

 Helping students rebound from the pandemic, both academically and emotionally, is a union priority as all students return in September for in-person learning.